code-a1/codeRunner/README.md

 ## Demo
 ![codeRunner demo](https://github.com/user-attachments/assets/7ca365a3-9e14-4dea-bdea-68961c86af65)
 ## Running instructions
-You can run codeRunner by running the following command:
+You can run codeRunner using Gradle (you can install it from [here](https://gradle.org/install/)) with the following command:
 ```
+gradle wrapper
 ./gradlew run
 ```